zhangp365/ComfyUI-utils-nodes/README.md

 ## EmptyConditioning
 This node is designed to return an empty conditioning, the size is zero.
 It can be used to replace the conditioning when the conditioning is not actually needed.

+## CropByMaskToSpecificSize
+This node is designed to crop the image by the mask to a specific size.